Barbarpotato/Coretify-X/README.md

 # Registration API

 This document outlines the API for user and application registration in the Express application.
+There are 2 types of user registration:
+- Admin-level registration
+  - This type of registration is handled by Admin itself.
+The admin will create username and its password to the responsible user.
+- External-level registration
+  - This type of registration is handled by external resource (User). which means the Admin will generate the signup key and the signup key will be used by user to register their account (in this case, the user can freely pick the username and password as they want).

 ## Registration Routes